US surveillance foiled 50 plots, says spy chief Alexander

 But they are currently not allowed to show the split in numbers between requests related to national security and to criminal investigations.

-Meanwhile, Mr Snowden's father, Lon Snowden, urged his son, in an interview with Fox News: "I hope, I pray and ask that you will not release any secrets that could constitute treason."
+Meanwhile, Mr Snowden's father, Lon Snowden, said in an interview with Fox News: "I hope, I pray and ask that you will not release any secrets that could constitute treason."

-He also called on his son to come home and "face justice".
+He urged his son to come home and "face justice".